Do I Need a Pool Winterizing Kit? Complete Decision Guide

 Chlorine Shock

-Raise FC to 10-12 ppm using liquid chlorine.
+Raise free chlorine (FC) to 15-20 ppm using liquid chlorine (adjust higher based on CYA levels).
 Avoid calcium hypochlorite shock which raises calcium hardness - problematic for plaster pools already high in calcium.

 Algaecide

 Use 60% strength polyquat or copper-based algaecide.
 Dose at 1 quart per 10,000 gallons.
-Warning: Overdosing algaecide can cause foaming issues when reopening.
+Warning: Overdosing algaecide can cause foaming issues when reopening (primarily with surfactant-based algaecides).

 Metal Sequestrant